Our History

 In Residence

 Fr.
-John Pozhathuparambil is a Franciscan Friar from India, came to Louisville in 2010.
-He has a Masters in Liturature and working on his Doctorate.
+John Pozhathuparambil is a Franciscan Conventual Friar from India, came to Louisville in 2010.
+He is a resident priest at Holy Family Rectory ( Franciscan Shanthi Ashram).
+He has a Doctorate in Ministry from Louisville Presbyterian Seminary.
 Along with Fr.
-George, he runs a Ministry for Young Adults who are 24-35.
-He is also working as a Campus Minister at Bellarmine University.
+George, he runs a Ministry for College Age Young Adults.
+He is working as a Director of Campus Ministry at Bellarmine University.

 Deacon Pat Wright